 In Our Lady of Peace School, Music is delivered in dedicated weekly teaching time, which is planned and delivered by our specialist Music Teacher.
-Music lessons follow the National Curriculum guidelines for music teaching in schools, as well as The BBC Ten Pieces programme, and units devised by our specialist Music Teacher.
+Music lessons are planned using a combination of the online music teaching platform Charanga that follows the National Curriculum guidelines for music teaching in schools, as well as The BBC Ten Pieces programme, and units devised by our specialist Music Teacher.
 This combination is to ensure that our music curriculum is tailor-made to reflect the background and ethos of our children and our school, and links are made to other areas of the curriculum.
 Each half term focuses on a topic and children are exposed to a variety of musical genres and types of music.